jeremytammik/tbc/a/1893_js_ifc_python_rps.md

 -->

-### IFC.js, Learning Python Books and Hints
+### Addin File, Learning Python and IFC.js

-Today, we look at the add-in manifest, learning Python and Dynamo, the status of the Revit Python shell and a stand-alone useful IFC viewer:
+Today, we look at the add-in manifest, learning Python and Dynamo, the status of the Revit Python shell and a useful stand-alone IFC viewer:

 - [Personalised add-in manifest](#2)
 - [Learning Python and Dynamo](#3)